jgroshak/jgroshak/README.md

 As an economics graduate with a passion for creating intuitive and efficient solutions.
 My areas of interest include machine learning, statistical analysis, and app development.
 I have honed my skills through a diverse portfolio of real-world projects.
 My diverse project experience demonstrates my ability to apply data-driven solutions to complex problems across multiple industries.
 I am committed to staying up-to-date with the latest tools and techniques in the field, and have pursued further education in Python and Data Science to deepen my expertise.
 With a focus on delivering impactful results and a passion for continuous learning, I am confident in my abilities as a skilled Python developer.

-- ⚡ I just finished work a custom Ad-blocker and a VPN for my office that runs on the router level (using a Raspberry Pi)
+- ⚡ I just finished work a custom Ad-blocker and a VPN (with remote access) for my office that runs on the router level (using a Raspberry Pi)

 - 🔭 I’m currently working on **APIs for LLMs**